Sally Olsen (social worker)

+Biography

 Sally Olsen was born in Bergen, Norway.
 She was the eldest of four girls.
 Her father died when she was five years old.
 In 1929, at age seventeen, Olsen and her family moved to the United States, where they first settled in Brooklyn, New York.
 Olsen attended the Bible school of Philadelphia Church in the Andersonville neighborhood of Chicago where she trained for the ministry and was ordained a minister.

-Olsen was a pioneer in social work for criminals in San Juan, Puerto Rico.
-In 1952, she founded Sarons Rose, a day center mission for children with one or both parents in prison.
-She also served unofficially in the role of an unofficial prison chaplain in San Juan where she was nicknamed the Angel of Prisoners (El Angel de los Presos).
+Olsen was a pioneer in social work for criminals in San Juan, Puerto Ricoas well as pioneering an orphanage in Guaynabo.Her tireless missionary devotion lead to a legacy of countless children that were left at her doors to create the Orphanage 'The Rose of Sharon".
+In 1952, she founded Sarons Rose, a center mission for children with one or both parents in prison, or single parents that wanted a better life for a child they could not care for.